phonedude/cs533-f23/assignments/Arcand/3/README.md

 | vk.com                 | 418         | 0                 |
 | zendesk.com            | 403         | 1                 |
 | zoom.us                | 200         | 12                |

+Extra Credit

+The literary reference "It's turtles all the way down" originates from a hypothetical cosmological concept involving the idea that the Earth is supported by a sequence of cosmic turtles stacked upon one another, with no end in sight.

+In the context of the class slides, "It's turtles all the way down" refers to a scenario in which a malicious actor could use recursive frames to exploit web pages.
+This technique could be used to evade same-origin policies for a web page, creating a cascading sequence of embedded frames, much like the concept of turtles stacked on top of each other in the literary reference.